matthoffman/akka-task-manager/README.markdown

-This is an exercise in using Scala, actors, and Akka in particular.
-So, let's start with a caveat:  I'm no expert in any of those things.
+This is an exercise in using Scala and actors in general, and Akka in particular.
+So, let's start with a caveat:
+I'm no expert in any of those things.
 But as an excuse to use all three, I thought I'd try re-implementing something in a domain I'm familiar with.

-So, this is a simple task management framework using Akka.
+So this is a simple task management framework using Akka.

-Conceptually, this is just raising the level of abstraction another level.
+Conceptually, this is just raising the level of abstraction one tier higher.
 This framework deals with Tasks, which are discrete units of work.
-These units of work can be made to execute in serial or parallel, and can have parents and children.
+Tasks can be broken down into child tasks, and those child tasks can be executed in parallel or in serial, at the discresion of the parent task.
+Tasks then end up being a tree -- there's a root task, and any number of child tasks underneath it.
+Typically, worker threads (which could be on the same machine, or on separate machines) poll the available tasks until they find one they want to work on, and then they attempt to execute it.
+In order to make sure that each task is executed only once at any given time, worker threads attempt to "check out" the task.
+The task (represented by an Actor) allows only one checkout at a time.

+Note: there's nothing keeping us from extending this model so that a task can be executed by several threads at once -- a speculative execution model.
+But for simplicity's sake, I've kept it one-to-one for the moment.

 Tasks, in this definition, have a worker (the thing that defines the work to be done), a state (ready, executing, complete, failed), and an arbitrary set of properties.
 At the moment, I'm defining all properties as strings, for both